How Long Do RVs Last: Lifespan of RV Classes

 An engine that is left sitting for long periods of time will see damage from weather, rodents, UV rays, and other unavoidable factors.
 Additionally, the “house” portion of the rig also needs to be well-maintained, and all it takes is a failed seal or two for some serious and costly water damage to occur.
 Be wary of older rigs with very few miles, as they have likely spent a lot of time sitting unmaintained.

 Of course, this isn’t always the case, so go investigate in person if you find an RV that might suit your needs.
-Do a thorough inspection of any RV you’re interested in buying, and don’t be afraid to ask questions or request to see maintenance records.
+Do a thorough inspection of any RV you’re interested in buying and bring in a professional inspector.
+Don’t be afraid to ask questions or request to see maintenance records.

 RV Maintenance to Increase Longevity